The diagnosis came as a complete shock to Michelle Kitcheman.

 To help raise awareness of the disease and to fund the trial of a new treatment, Ms Kitcheman is joining Jay’s Longest Melanoma March.

-The brainchild of Jay Allen, who himself survived a cancer diagnosis at 32, the longest march starts in Adelaide at the end of March, and continues through Victoria to Sydney, finishing there on May 19, 50 days and 2,000 kilometres later.
+The brainchild of Jay Allen, who himself survived a cancer diagnosis at 32, the longest march starts in Adelaide in March, and continues through Victoria to Sydney, finishing there 50 days later.

 To date, he has raised nearly $50,000 to help raise awareness and find a cure for melanoma.

-Mr Allen is joined on various legs of the march by supporters and fellow fundraisers.
-Ms Kitcheman, and her mother-in-law, will join him on his penultimate day, from Kogarah to St Peters.
+Ms Kitcheman, and her mother-in-law, will join Mr Allen on a leg from Kogarah to St Peters.

 “It’s only an eight kilometre walk … but we have raised $6,000 so far, my husband and I.”

-“I used to think I was unlucky but now I think, if this is it, if this is all I have to go through, I’m pretty fortunate.”
+“I used to think I was unlucky but now I think, if this is it, if this is all I have to go through, I’m pretty fortunate,” she said.